NicoloMoretti/barracks/docs/scripting-guide.md

 The parameters will be properly defined local variables inside the function, which will shadow eventual variables of the same name in the scope the function has been called in, meaning we don't have to worry about conflicting naming.

+> [!TIP]
+> Functions are useful mostly for 2 reasons.
+> One is for reusable parts of code, if there are sections of code you write in the same way in multiple places, you might consider turning them into a function for readability and to allow to easily update all of those sections at the same time, by simply editing the function body.
+Otherwise, you'd manually need to adapt *all* of them and you might mess up accidentally.
+>
+> The second reason, which I think is more profound, is to abstract away sections of your code, turning it into a system of black boxes or a top down view, allowing to review your code faster and only focus on details of the parts that interest you right then.

 > [!WARNING]